evanwohl/oas-ensemble/README.md

 The model is evaluated using several metrics:

 - **Accuracy**: Measures the proportion of correct predictions.
-- **ROC-AUC**: Assesses the model's ability to distinguish between classes.
+- **AUC**: Assesses the model's ability to distinguish between classes.
-- **Precision, Recall, F1-Score**: Provide insights into the model's precision and recall balance.
-- **Confusion Matrix**: Visual representation of the true positives, false positives, true negatives, and false negatives.

-## Results and Visualization

-### Statistical Analysis

-Comprehensive statistical analysis is conducted to interpret the model's performance, including:

-- **Correlation Analysis**: Examines the relationship between confidence scores and percentage changes.
-- **Confidence Filtering**: Analyzes model performance at different confidence thresholds.

-### Visualizations

-Several plots are generated to provide insights into the model's predictions:

 - **Time Series Analysis**: Plots confidence scores and percentage changes over time.
 - **Confidence vs Percentage Change**: Scatter plots illustrating the relationship between confidence scores and percentage changes.